LiveAsynchronousVisualizedArchitecture/lava/README.md

 - __Text Visualization__ - Building text, lists and spreadsheet views into Brandisher should not be difficult, but still needs to be done.

+- __Node Heirarchies__ - A single canvas of nodes could become unwieldy in a large program.
+Eventually collapsing groups of nodes into a single node will be neccesary so that a graph's complexity will scale well.

 </details>

 ### F.A.Q (Frequently Anticipated Questions)